-Researchers from the Penn’s School of Veterinary Medicine revealed a mechanism through which osteoporosis and these factors are linked.
+Researchers from Penn’s School of Veterinary Medicine revealed a mechanism through which osteoporosis and these factors are linked.
 Damage to the mitochondria results in a surge in the creation of cells known as osteoclasts.
-They are responsible for the breaking down of bone.
+They are responsible for the breaking down of bones.
 The researchers identified these effects in cells in culture and in an animal model.

 According to Narayan Avadhani, a biochemist and senior author on the work, the process of bone degradation and rebuilding in normal individuals proceeds in a balanced way.
 Some people, however, produce way more osteoclasts.
 This then leads to osteoporosis and bone loss.
-He said that once mitochondrial functions are affected, it affects not only energy production but also triggers a stress signaling which induces overproduction of osteoclasts.
+He said that once mitochondrial functions are affected, it affects not only energy production but also triggers stress signaling which induces overproduction of osteoclasts.

 Avadhani’s lab examined the effects of mitochondrial dysfunction on various phenomena including liver disease and cancer.
 The researchers took a close look at how the problems with mitochondria had effects on a type of immune cell called macrophages.